Eva Longoria ponders where 'Desperate Housewives' character is today

-Eva Longoria ponders where Gabby Ruiz is today, but doesn't think a Desperate Housewives reboot is likely
+Eva Longoria ponders where Gaby is today, but doesn't think a Desperate Housewives reboot is likely

 - TV Show

-Note: CORRECTION: A previous version of this post misnamed Longoria's character as Gabby Ruiz instead of Gaby Solis.